 “Start off with what your goals are.
 Once you two have your joint goals, it's much easier to come up with a system that will reflect your style……The key is to have regular money chats no matter what your system.
 Some couples like weekly, some do monthly.
 It's an easy way to make sure your money is working for you two.” ~ Elle Martinez, Couple Money

 “I would say at most times it looks like a huge undertaking to save/invest 10% of your income.
-However this is the one time in a person's life, (when typically combining two incomes) that putting away temperature of your income looks doable.
-I would take a vantage and set that up. ~ Chris Huntley, Huntley Wealth
+However, this is the one time in a person's life, (when typically combining two incomes) that putting away ten percent of your income looks doable.
+I would take advantage and set that up. ~ Chris Huntley, Huntley Wealth

 “At a more practical level, set a cap on the amount of money the other person can spend without asking (for example, $500 could be your threshold so you can spend $499 without consulting with each other but need to ask if you plan on spending $1,000).
 Micromanaging is not good but neither is spending carelessly.” ~Julie Starnes Raines, Investing to Thrive